staqjs/staqjs.com/content/_index.md

 ---
 title : "Staq.js"
-description: "Staq.js is a JavaScript library that comes with tools for building software people pay you for"
+description: "A JavaScript library for building software that makes you money"
-lead: "Staq.js is a JavaScript library that comes with tools for building software people pay you for"
+lead: "A JavaScript library for building software that makes you money"
 date: 2021-03-14T08:47:36+00:00
 lastmod: 2021-03-14T08:47:36+00:00
 draft: false